How Much Should a Dental Practice Spend on Marketing?

 Most people find a local dentist online.
 You need a marketing agency who can make sure patients can find you on Google and elsewhere on the internet.

 This strategy can look different for different practices.
-It may include spending money on online ads campaigns, SEO optimization, implementing referral programs, or creating blogs and social media content.
+It may include spending money on online ads campaigns, search engine optimization, implementing referral programs, or creating blogs and social media content.
 A good agency will make suggestions for what strategies will work best for your practice.

 Is there anything else dentists should keep in mind for their marketing budgets?